pymolresponse package

 form_uncoupled_results() None[source]

-run(hamiltonian: Hamiltonian, spin: Spin, program: Program, program_obj) None[source]
+run(hamiltonian: Hamiltonian, spin: Spin, program: Program | None, program_obj: Any) None[source]

 set_frequencies(frequencies: Sequence[float] | None = None) None[source]